mariahnorell/website/content/courses/hr_analytics/python/dataframes.md

 ## Dataframes

-Recall that Pandas operates in a rows-to-columns fashion (2D data set) called a 'dataframe'.
+Recall that Pandas operates in a rows-to-columns fashion (2D data set) called a 'DataFrame'.
 Most commonly, this is shortened to `df` when writing code.

 ## Indexing with Numbers

-Indexing means we want to select a specific row/column in a dataframe.
+Indexing means we want to select a specific row/column in a DataFrame.
 To pull a column of information you can write:

 ```
 hr_df['Age']